dibsy/Recipies-Of-A-Jenkins-Hacker/privesc/README.md

+# Privilege Escalations

+## Give extra permissions to user by modifying the config file

-- Give admin access to all authenticated users
+## Give admin access to all authenticated users by executing a groovy script
 ```
 import jenkins.model.*
 def instance = Jenkins.getInstance()